Explore and support Lowell like the locals do!

-We know you have many places to go and do your holiday shopping.
-Here are the top 5 reasons why we think you should #ShopLowell this holiday season!
+We know you have many places to go and do your shopping.
+Here are the top 5 reasons why we think you should #ShopLowell in every season!

 #1: KEEP YOUR DOLLARS HERE IN LOWELL